TripleAConsortium/gog_price_checker/README.md

 [![PyPI](https://img.shields.io/pypi/v/gog-price-checker)](https://pypi.org/project/gog-price-checker/)
 ![Latest build status](https://github.com/iampopovich/gog_price_checker/workflows/upload-python-package/badge.svg)

-The **Game Price Checker** is a Python script that allows you to extract a URL from the clipboard, download the web page content, and retrieve the price of a game from the GOG API.
-The script is designed to work on macOS systems.
+The **Game Price Checker** is a Python script that allows you to check game prices from the GOG API.
+It can fetch prices for individual games by URL or compare prices across your entire GOG wishlist to find the best deals across different countries.

 ## Requirements